BerendKemper/emperjs/README.md

                         <code>request</code> <a href="#class-request">&lt;Request&gt;</a>
                     </summary>
                     <div>
-                        An instance of the class from the App.IncomingMessage.
+                        An instance of the class from the Server.IncomingMessage.
                     </div>
                 </details>
                 <details>